lmatte7/meshtastic-go/README.md

 ### `message`

 The `message` subcommand provides the ability to send messages and listen for new messages on the mesh.
-The `recv` subcommand won't show any previously recieved messages from the radio, but will wait and display new messages as they are recieved.
+The `recv` subcommand won't show any previously received messages from the radio, but will wait and display new messages as they are received.

 ```
 meshtastic-go message --help